GoogleChrome/devtools-docs/docs/contributing.md

 The DevTools team values feedback from developers using the tools.
 If you want to keep updated, you can [subscribe at crbug](https://code.google.com/p/chromium/issues/subscriptions) to the channels below.
 Please remember to star issues that affect you as well.
 Finally, don't forget to submit feature requests or bug reports for things that you find as well.
 Not only in the DevTools, but for all of Chrome.

-<textarea readonly>Cr-Platform-DevTools Cr-Platform-DevTools-HTML Cr-Platform-DevTools-Memory Cr-Platform-DevTools-Mobile Cr-Platform-DevTools-Performance Cr-Platform-DevTools-UX</textarea>
+<textarea readonly style="width: 100%">Cr-Platform-DevTools Cr-Platform-DevTools-HTML Cr-Platform-DevTools-Memory Cr-Platform-DevTools-Mobile Cr-Platform-DevTools-Performance Cr-Platform-DevTools-UX</textarea>

 ## Contributing to DevTools source code